-The morning of the flight to Serbia I was more excited than nervous since it was the first trip I’ve taken both overseas and without my family.
-I wasn’t sure what to expect, but from what I’d seen from research, it looked totally different than the U.S. which made me excited because I really enjoy learning about other cultures and seeing the differences and/or similarities.
+On the morning of the flight to Serbia, I was more excited than nervous since it was the first trip I’ve taken both overseas and without my family.
+I wasn’t sure what to expect, but from what I’d seen from research, it looked totally different than the U.S. which made me excited because I really enjoyed learning about other cultures and seeing the differences and/or similarities.

-A major difference between Serbia and the U.S. is the walking.
-There are very few people who own their own cars, so most people get around by either walking or taking the bus, I really enjoyed walking since it allowed me to see and experience more of the culture.
+A major difference between Serbia and the U.S. was the walking.
+There were very few people who owned cars, so most people got around by either walking or taking the bus, I really enjoyed walking since it allowed me to see and experience more of the culture.
 The food and what we considered traditional eating times, were anything but.
-During each meal the amount of meat eaten would not be considered normal for us in the U.S. Experiencing restaurant dining was unrushed and usually lasted two or more hours after finishing the meal.
+During each meal, the amount of meat eaten would not be considered normal for us in the U.S. Experiencing restaurant dining was not rushed and usually lasted two or more hours after finishing the meal.
 It was more like an opportunity to socialize.
-They architecture is absolutely beautiful, both historical buildings, museums, and parks; making it a great place for visitors.
+They architecture was absolutely beautiful, both historical buildings, museums, and parks, making it a great place for visitors.

-Working with the school for children with disabilities’ was some of the best times during the trip.
+Working with the school for children with disabilities was some of the best times during the trip.
 We met several wonderful people who worked for the school and were able to experience the work they do.
-The school is so far ahead in their education and treatment of children with disabilities’ than some programs I’ve seen stateside.
-Many of the programs they have in place for their students are quite successful, and they continue to be innovation.
-Working with some of the students was great, getting to see them have fun and experience how they perform therapies both differently and similarly to the Recreational Therapists’ do in the states.
+The school was so far ahead in their education and treatment of children with disabilities than some programs I’ve seen stateside.
+Many of the programs they have in place for their students were quite successful and they continued to be innovative.
+Working with some of the students was great, getting to see them have fun and experience how they perform therapies both differently and similarly to the recreational therapists did in the states.
 It was great for all of us to be able to sit down and exchange ideas for the future.
 We all became so close to all the staff from the school that we had a farewell barbeque at their farmhouse, where we stayed, which served as a goodbye to all the great people we had met over those two weeks.

-Overall this has been one of the best experiences I have ever had.
-Being able to immerse myself into a different culture has been an eye opening experience.
-I have had so many unforgettable experiences there are too many to mention, and others that I can’t put into words.
+Overall, this has been one of the best experiences I have ever had.
+Being able to immerse myself into a different culture has been an eye-opening experience.
+I had so many unforgettable experiences that there were too many to mention, and others that I can’t put into words.
 I will never forget this experience and am grateful to the OVPDEMA study abroad scholarship for helping me fund this unforgettable experience.
 I hope the opportunity arises one day where I can return.